christiananagnostou/www/lib/articles/virtual-lists-are-beautiful.md

 ### Internal State

-The virtual list itself only needs to keep track of one variable.
-That being the [scrollTop](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollTop) position.
+The virtual list itself only needs to keep track of one variable: [scrollTop](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollTop).
 This is the number of pixels that an element's content is scrolled vertically.
 The initial value is 0 and would look like this:

 ```ts
 const [scrollTop, setScrollTop] = useState(0)